xfold/LanguageBiasesInReddit/README.md

 ```python
 pip3 install -r requirements.txt
 ```
-Ready to run a toy experiment and see if everything is working (Python 3).
-This command will train a model for a small toy dataset collected from TheRedPill included in the project, estimate its gender biases towards women and men, and cluster them in concepts.
-Note that this process is only for testing if everything is working as expected, for more specific and accurate biases bigger datasets are required.
+Now we are ready to run a toy experiment and see if everything is working (Python 3):
 ```python
 python3 Run.py
 ```
+This command will train a model for a small toy dataset collected from TheRedPill included in the project, estimate its gender biases towards women and men, and cluster them in concepts. <b>Note that this process is only for testing if everything is working as expected, as we are using a set of parameters and a small dataset only to speed-up the testing process.</b>

 Also, take a look at the python notebook (.ipynb), in which present an step by step exploration of the results.
 ```python
 jupyter notebook